Rating: 4 of 5 stars

 Usage in the session: When we played a one-shot we used this to create the some background for the characters.

-It was fun to see how different the players did answered the questions and most answers were original and made a good base to start the game with.
+Impact on our session: It was fun to see how different the players did answered the questions and most answers were original and made a good base to start the game with.
 Also did the players get into the mood for more than only some combat encounters and we had some descent roleplaying.

-Whenever I am in a game with new characters I would like to have at least one around the table question.
+Advice: Whenever I am in a game with new characters I would like to have at least one around the table question.
 Why?

 For a one-shot this helps to create a bit of background story since most players probably would bother to make up a background for such a game.